byte4RR4Y/rpi5-image-builder/README.md

 # Required Host system:
-  -amd64
+  - amd64
-  -Debian(bullseye and bookworm are tested)
+  - Debian (bullseye and bookworm are tested)

 # What you can build?
 DEBIAN: